 Energy statistics - an overview

-Gross inland energy consumption in the EU-28 in 2016 was slightly higher than in 2015 (0.7 %).
+Gross inland energy consumption in the EU-28 in 2017 was slightly higher than in 2016 (1.6 %).
 Oil (crude oil and petroleum products) continues to be the most important energy source for the European economy, despite the long-term downward trend, while natural gas remains the second most important energy source.
-Nevertheless, in the last 2 years the use of oil and natural gas is slowly increasing.
-The contribution of renewable energy sources is constantly increasing, however their contribution still did not surpass any of the fossil fuels (oil, gas, coal), although it reached the contribution of nuclear energy.
+Nevertheless, in the last 3 years the use of oil and natural gas is slowly increasing.
+The contribution of renewable energy sources is constantly increasing, surpassing the solid fossil fuels in 2017.

 Primary energy production

-Over the past decade (2006-2016), the trend in primary energy production was negative for fossil fuels and nuclear energy (with an exception for 2011 and 2010 respectively).
-Nevertheless, the production of gas and petroleum products accounted for the biggest decreases (with 41.2 % and 39.0 % respectively) while fossil fuels production fell by 30.8 %.
-However, there was a positive trend in production of renewable energies over the same period (with an exception for 2011), with a 66.5 % increase, as well as for waste (non-renewable) with a 70.6 % increase.
+Over the past decade (2007-2017), the trend in primary energy production was generally negative for solid fossil fuels, oil, natural gas and nuclear energy.
+Nevertheless, the production of natural gas and oil and petroleum products accounted for the biggest decreases (with 39.4 % and 39.1 % respectively) while solid fossil fuels production fell by 30.5 %.
+However, there was a positive trend in production of renewable energies over the same period (with an exception in 2011), with a 65.6 % increase, as well as for waste (non-renewable) with a 57.8 % increase.

 Imports and exports

 The decrease of primary energy production in the EU-28 over the past decades resulted in increased imports of primary energy and energy products.
-The quantity of imported natural gas doubled over the period 1990–2016 to 357 Mtoe (Figure 2), although there was a slight decrease since 2010 but this started to increase again from 2015, and in 2016 reached the 2011 value, making it the second highest import.
-Crude oil ranked first in terms of quantities imported, though for 2016, the figure was 548 Mtoe, 11.0 % lower than 10 years previous.
+The quantity of imported natural gas more than doubled over the period 1990–2017 to 392 Mtoe (Figure 2), although there was a slight decrease since 2010 but this started to increase again from 2015, and in 2017 reached the highest value, making it the second highest imported energy product.
+Crude oil ranked first in terms of quantities imported, though for 2017, the figure was 574 Mtoe, 6.6 % lower than 10 years previously.